jeffrdev/node-project-structure/README.md

 ## Project Setup

-1. After cloning the repository, a folder named `node-project-structure` will be created in the selected directory, remember to rename this folder, for example `my-app`.
+1. After cloning or downloading the repository, a folder named `node-project-structure` will be created in the selected directory, remember to rename this folder, for example `my-app`.
 	> **Please note that** if your project needs to be licensed, modify the `my-app/LICENSE` file, otherwise delete it.

 2. Now go to the `my-app` folder using the console and run the following to configure git to point to your repository.